-To learn more about these laws and other statutes that may impact your case, contact a Broward County wrongful death attorney at the Law Offices of David I. Fuchs right away.
+To learn more about these laws and other statutes that may impact your case, contact a Broward County wrongful death attorney at David I. Fuchs, Injury & Accident Lawyer, P.A. right away.
 (954) 568-3636.

 Under Florida Statute Section 768.19, when another individual’s negligence or misconduct caused a person’s death, and the event would have given the person the right to maintain an action for damages had their death not occurred, then a wrongful death right of action is created.
 In other words, if your loved one would have had the right to file a personal injury lawsuit had they lived, then your family may be entitled to damages through a lawsuit.